 Usage

-specifies a column name to group rows by; this is typically the column used in a join.--aggregate
+--group-byspecifies a column name to group rows by; this is typically the column used in a join.--aggregatespecifies a string of the formnew_column_name=column1,column2,column3.
+Thenew_column_namecolumn will contain an array of objects, with each object having columns ofcolumn1,column2, andcolumn3.

 For example, consider the Postgres tutorial database that features 15 tables with multiple relationships.
 One such relationship is between customers and payments.
 The following options would be used to write customer documents with each customer document containing an array of its related payments: